 The simplest way to observe the Moon is to look up.
 The Moon is the brightest object in our night sky, the second brightest in our daytime sky, and can be seen from all around the world — from the remote and dark Atacama Desert in Chile to the brightly lit streets of Tokyo.
 International Observe the Moon Night is always held near a first-quarter Moon, which means that the near side of the Moon is about half-illuminated.
 A first-quarter Moon is great for evening observing as it rises in the afternoon and is high above the horizon in the evening.
 With the naked eye, you can see dark gray seas of cooled lava called mare.
 Review our viewing guide for more tips on lunar observing!

 Is it cloudy?
 Luckily, you can observe the Moon from the comfort of your own home.
-The Virtual Telescope Project will livestream the Moon over Rome, Italy.
+Check out our live streams page for live feeds of the Moon and featured International Observe the Moon Night events.
 Or, you can take and process your own lunar images with the MicroObservatory Robotic Telescopes.
 Would you prefer a movie night?
 In addition to the many films that feature our nearest neighbor, you can spend your evening with our lunar playlist on YouTube or this video gallery.
 You’ll learn about the Moon’s role in eclipses, look at the Moon’s phases from the far side, and see the latest science portrayed in super high resolution.

 Observe the Moon through touch!
 If you have access to a 3D printer, you can peruse our library of 3D models and lunar landscapes.
 This collection of Apollo resources features 3D print models of the Apollo landing sites using topographic data from LRO and the SELENE mission.
 On the Apollo 11 model, near the center, you can actually feel a tiny dot where astronauts Neil Armstrong and Buzz Aldrin left the Lunar Descent Module.

 Enjoy artwork of the Moon and create your own.
-Submit your artwork (paintings, poetry, sketches, jewelry) to our Flickr gallery with the tag, ObserveTheMoonArt.
+Submit photos of your artwork (paintings, poetry, sketches, jewelry) to our Flickr gallery, or share on social media using #ObserveTheMoon.
+We've got some tips for budding poets on composing a lunar haiku.
 Or do an art activity!
 For messy fun, lunar crater paintings demonstrate how the lunar surface changes due to frequent meteorite impacts.

 Treat your ears this International Observe the Moon Night.
 Several NASA podcasts feature lunar science, exploration, and history, including Houston We Have a Podcast from the Johnson Space Center, NASA Explorers: Apollo, which features personal stories from the Apollo era to now, and Gravity Assist with NASA Chief Scientist Jim Green.
 The third season is all about the Moon.
 If you prefer listening to music, make a playlist of Moon-themed songs.
 For inspiration, check out this list of lunar tunes.
 We also recommend LRO’s official music video, The Moon and More, featuring Javier Colon, season 1 winner of NBC’s “The Voice.”
 Or you can watch this video featuring “Clair de Lune,” by French composer Claude Debussy, over and over.